marcoskirsch/nodemcu-httpserver/README.md

       coroutine.yield()

-   Look at the included example scripts for more ideas.
+   The easiest is to check out the included example scripts for more ideas.

 ### Example: Garage door opener